prinsss/google-analytics-hit-counter/README.md

 A page views counter that pulls data from Google Analytics API.

+This is a Node.js implementation built with Express framework.
+For PHP version, checkout to [php](https://github.com/printempw/google-analytics-hit-counter/tree/php) branch.

 ## Pre-requisites

 To start, you need to first enable [Google Analytics Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v4), and create corresponding credentials.